Grow Your Sales Through Expert UI Design

 Intelligent User Interface (IUI) focuses on integrating automated capabilities (artificial intelligence) into human-computer interaction.
 The goal should be that the interaction improves performance or usability in some important way to the user.
 It also involves the AI factor, which works to leverage human skills so that human performance on those tasks is enhanced.

 The IUI objectives are to increase productivity, decrease costs, and improve efficiency.
-The IUI design needs to work with human, not against them.
+The IUI design needs to work with humans, not against them.
 It has to be intuitive and have the ability to anticipate a user’s needs.

 This includes the use of machine learning and adaptability.
 Examples like email filters, automated emails, and spoken word interfaces represent how IUIs enhance the user experience.